-When we recognize and welcome the gifts of every parishioner, even the most vulnerable among us, our faith communities are strengthened.
-Please join us as we intentionally welcome parishioners of all abilities so that they know that they truly belong to our worshipping community.
+When we recognize and welcome the gifts of every individual, even the most vulnerable among us, our faith communities are strengthened.
+Please approve this ministry and join us as we intentionally welcome individuals of all abilities so That Every Ability May Belong in our faith community.